 Driving in the United Kingdom

-It is mandatory that you attend the RAF Croughton Driving Briefing within 14 days from your arrival in the U.K. The briefing is held every first and third Thursday of the month as part of the newcomer briefings.
-Members must complete the briefing, pass the test and obtain their USAFE permit within this 14 day window.
-To help prepare for the test look at the official Highway Code on the UK government website.
-Highway Code books are also available for loan out at the Airman & Family Readiness Center, and the Library.
+It is mandatory that the sponsor and any dependents intending to drive attend the RAF Croughton Local Conditions Briefing within 30 days from your arrival in the U.K. The briefing is held every first and third Thursday of the month as part of the newcomer briefings.
+Arrangements can be made with the safety office to attend one of these briefings on the alternate Thursdays, please contact them on DSN: 314-236-8580 COM: 011-44-1280-708580.
+Members must complete the briefing and pass a computer based knowledge test to obtain their UK driving permit within 60 days of arrival.
+To help prepare for the test review the UK Highway Code on the UK Ministry of Transport website.

 The Highway Code: http://www.direct.gov.uk/en/TravelAndTransport/Highwaycode/index.htm